lnbits/lnbits/README.md

 ## Running LNbits

-See the [install guide](docs/guide/installation.md) for details on installation and setup.
+See the [install guide](docs/devs/installation.md) for details on installation and setup.

-### Contributing to LNbits

-There's a [slightly different setup](docs/devs/installation.md) if you want to contribute to LNbits, but if your changes don't require adding or removing any package dependencies you don't have to bother with that, just follow the [normal installation](docs/guide/installation.md) steps.

 ## LNbits as an account system